SSA ORGANIZATIONAL MANUAL

 - In accordance with Section 702(b)(1) and (b)(4) of the Social Security Act [codified at 42 U.S.C.
 902], there shall be in the Administration a Deputy Commissioner of Social Security.
 The Deputy Commissioner shall be Acting Commissioner of the Administration during the absence or disability of the Commissioner and, unless the President designates another officer of the Government as Acting Commissioner, in the event of a vacancy in the office of the Commissioner.

-- In the event that both the Commissioner and Deputy Commissioner become unable to perform the functions and duties of the office of the Commissioner, the Order of Succession set forth in the President's Memorandum, dated October 17, 2008, and entitled "Designation of Officers of the Social Security Administration" shall be followed.
+- In the event that both the Commissioner and Deputy Commissioner become unable to perform the functions and duties of the office of the Commissioner, the Order of Succession set forth in the President's Memorandum, dated October 17, 2014, and entitled "Providing an Order of Succession Within the Social Security Administration" shall be followed.
 In pertinent part, the President's Memorandum provides:

-(a) No individual who is serving in an office listed in section 1 in an acting capacity, by virtue of so serving, shall act as Commissioner pursuant to this memorandum.
+Section 2.
+Exceptions. (a) No individual who is serving in an office listed in section 1 of this memorandum in an acting capacity, by virtue of so serving, shall act as Commissioner pursuant to this memorandum.

-(b) Notwithstanding the provision of this memorandum, the President retains discretion, to the extent permitted by the Federal Vacancies Reform Act of 1998, 5 U.S.C.
-3345 et. seq., to depart from this memorandum in designating an acting Commissioner."
+(c) Notwithstanding the provisions of this memorandum, the President retains discretion, to the extent permitted by law, to depart from this memorandum in designating an acting Commissioner.

 - Associate Commissioner